EZaroMoxion/Moxion_Fan_State_Machine_Interview/README.md

 # Introduction
-MoxionPower has a lot of cooling fans in our system.
-Your task today is to implement a controller for one of our fans.
-We value correct and well tested code at MoxionPower.
-We hope that you would feel comfortable using your solution in our production codebase.
+MoxionPower Systems Engineering has created new requirements around power saving for the Fan Controller System.
+Your task today will be to design a state machine for the Fan Controller that will fulfill the new requirements.

 # System Overview
 ## Sensor Power Enable